Pyt-logo

 Cash Declaration Policy

 The Sri Lankan Customs Department has a foreign currency disclosure limit of US$ 15,000 that a person can bring into the country without disclosing.
-It should also be noted that this restriction includes Traveler’s Cheques and Bank Drafts.
+It should also be noted that this restriction includes Traveller’s Cheques and Bank Drafts.
 Furthermore, if you wish to withdraw any cash from the notes you brought into the nation, you must disclose it at customs if it exceeds US$ 5,000, even if the total is less than US$ 15,000.

 Currency Exchanges in Sri Lanka

-There are several recognized and licensed currency exchange outlets around the nation.
+There are several recognised and licensed currency exchange outlets around the nation.
 Because the Sri Lankan Rupee is not regarded as a currency with a high exchange rate, it is not recommended to exchange currency outside of Sri Lanka since it is exceedingly unlikely to obtain an acceptable rate.

-The following would be the most convenient and favourable methods for Currency Exchanges in Sri Lanka
+The following would be the most convenient and favourable methods for Currency Exchanges in Sri Lanka:

 1. Airport